ColtonSilvaonKnoxKontor/Enscrambled/README.md

 # Enscrambled

 This is the ransomware version of Enscrambled where it uses AES method.
-It works on any Linux distribution with required dependencies installed.
+It is tested on debian/ubuntu based Linux distribution with required dependencies installed.

 # What is This